maxgrenderjones/streamutils/docs/api.rst

     automatically on each of the generators in the stream.
 This gives each function a chance to clear up and e.g. close open files immediately rather than when garbage collected.
 If you want the same result when iterating over a stream, either iterate all the way to the end or call ``.close`` on the stream
- *  For now, ``#pragma: nocover`` is used to skip testing that Exceptions are thrown - these will be removed as soon as the normal code paths are fully tested.
+ *  For now, ``#pragma: no cover`` is used to skip testing that Exceptions are thrown - these will be removed as soon as the normal code paths are fully tested.
 It is also used to skip one codepath where different code is run depending on which python is in use to give a correct overall coverage report
  *  Once wrapped, ConnectedFunctions return a generator that can be iterated over (or if called with ``end=True``) return